MicrosoftDocs/xamarin-communitytoolkit/docs/views/statelayout.md

 </ContentPage>
 ```
 ## Using repeating states

 When loading multiple items of the same type it could be beneficial to repeat a piece of XAML without having to copy paste it multiple times.
-This is where `RepeatCount` comes into play.
+This is where the `RepeatCount` property should be used.
 By defining a `RepeatTemplate` it's possible to repeat the same piece of XAML while only defining it once.

 ### Syntax

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"